 1. Laboratory Rotation and Selection of a Major Professor

 The second emphasis of the doctoral training program will be on research and time for research will increase each year.
 In the Fall Semester new students will be introduced to ongoing Departmental research by meeting with faculty members to discuss their research.
 Faculty with primary or adjunct appointments in the Department of Physiology may host a rotating student.
-Each new student will select a minimum of four (4) faculty members for rotation in their respective.
+Each new student will select a minimum of four (4) faculty members for rotation in their respective laboratories.
 The rotation will allow the student to gain first-hand knowledge of the research in these selected laboratories and serve as a basis to choose a major professor.
 Two rotations will be completed in the Fall Semester and two in the Spring Semester.
 M.D./Ph.D. students may do one rotation as part of the Medical Students Research Program in the summer after their first year of Medical School.
 Where possible, these students are advised to complete three other rotations during the second year of Medical School.

 The selection of a major professor will be after the Preliminary Examination.
 The student will list his/her order of choice in a letter to the Director of Graduate Studies.
 Every effort will be made to place the student in the laboratory of his/her choice provided the faculty member is agreeable and room and funds are available to support the student's research.

-The student is expected to devote a considerable amount of time to research both in the laboratory and in the library even though course work is in progress.
+The student is expected to devote a considerable amount of time to research both in the laboratory and through studying the literature even though course work is in progress.
 A key part of developing into a biomedical scientist is for the student to learn how to partition his/her time so that progress can be made in research while courses are taken.

 The Research component of the doctoral program will consist of research in the laboratory, presentations at research seminars (see below), preparation and defense of a research proposal in the NIH grant application format, presentation of research findings at scientific meetings, publication of papers, and finally the preparation and defense of the doctoral dissertation.